klorealf/implement-enumerable-challenge/README.md

 ## Tests
 Tests are written for all of the releases in this challenge.
 Make sure you read a release's tests before you start coding it.

+## Yield
+Don't hesitate to refer back to the links on yield mentioned previously if you get stuck.
+You'll also find a example implementation of `each` in `enumerating_methods.rb` with accompanying tests that demonstrate the use of yield.

 ### Release 0: Implement find
 We'll work through the enumerable behaviors one at a time, beginning with searching for a single element in a collection.
 We are going to mimic the behavior of Ruby's [`Enumerable#find`](http://ruby-doc.org/core-2.0.0/Enumerable.html#method-i-find) method.
 What does the Ruby method do?
 We'll want to mimic that behavior in our own method: